tinkrmind/towers-of-power/README.md

       # Add this to end of file
       @reboot sudo openvpn /etc/openvpn/client.conf

 The pi is accessible from IP address 10.8.0.5.
 Of course, I also changed the password and added a firewall.
+I used my favorite UFW firewall, more or less the same way I [always do](https://github.com/tinkrmind/connectedDevices/blob/master/secureYourPi.md) but this time I added exception for port 1194, because openvpn uses it.

+      sudo ufw allow 1194